stomobe/Dodge-the-Creeps/README.md

  Adapted from the Godot documentation [getting started tutorial](https://docs.godotengine.org/en/stable/getting_started/first_2d_game/index.html).

+ ## How to Play

+ Clone this repository to your local files.
 To run the game, serve the file 'Dodge the Creeps.html' to your browser.

  A simple way to do so is to navigate to the project root directory, start a Linux terminal, and run the following:
  ```